apache/airflow/BREEZE.rst

 Generating constraints
 """"""""""""""""""""""

-Whenever setup.py gets modified, the CI main job will re-generate constraint files.
+Whenever ``pyproject.toml`` gets modified, the CI main job will re-generate constraint files.
 Those constraint files are stored in separated orphan branches: ``constraints-main``, ``constraints-2-0``.

 Those are constraint files as described in detail in the